-Parsons Trail is a 7.3 mile heavily trafficked loop trail located near Sedona, AZ that features a great forest setting and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
+Parsons Trail is a 7.3 mile heavily trafficked out and back trail located near Sedona, Arizona that features a river and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash